logic-OT/Breast-Cancer-Segmentation/README.md

 ![tumourbw](https://user-images.githubusercontent.com/61668807/211711623-2197f57f-8aba-4a96-a5c0-e44aae8f0ebf.png)
 ![maskbw](https://user-images.githubusercontent.com/61668807/211711632-2ff9d1ad-80d3-470b-b713-8cd44c17aa22.png)

-<b> Note: The ... notebook above contains an idepth explanation of the stated procedure.
+<b> Note: The BREAST TUMOUR SEGMENTATION notebook above contains an idepth explanation of the proposed procedure.
 This the a dumped down version of the contents in the notebook </b>

 ## Data